Calculate the right macronutrient balance using our macro calculator below. Enter your age, gender, height, weight, and activity level to get started.

 This will then give you how many grams you should consume of fat, carbohydrates, and protein to reach your goals.

-Calculate Macros for Weight Loss
+How to Calculate Macros for Weight Loss

 You then apply the macro calculator to figure out how many grams of each macronutrient you should eat each day.